-A. Four core area courses (12 credits) Students must receive at least a C in each of the four core area courses in order to be awarded the certificate.
+A. Four core area courses (16 credits).
+Students must receive at least a C in each of the four core area courses in order to earn the experiential minor.

 1. Competent communication

-- COMM 403: Public Relations or BUSN 320: Marketing for Creative Professionals
+- BUSN 320: Marketing for Non-Business Majors or

 2. Effective financial management